-On December 19, 2018, we received a deficiency letter from the Staff notifying us that for the last 30 consecutive business days prior to December 18, 2018, the market value of our listed securities were less than \$35 million, which does not meet the requirement for continued listing on The Nasdaq Capital Market under Nasdaq Listing Rule 5550(b)(2) (Rule 5550(b)(2)).
-In accordance with Nasdaq Listing Rule 5810(c)(3)(C), Nasdaq has provided us with 180 calendar days, or until June 17, 2019, to regain compliance with Rule 5550(b)(2).
-If we regain compliance with Rule 5550(b)(2), Nasdaq will provide written confirmation to us and close the matter.
-If we do not regain compliance with this requirement by June 17, 2019, we will receive written notification from the Staff that our securities are subject to delisting.
-At that time, we may appeal the delisting determination to a Hearing Panel.
+Further, on December 19, 2018, Histogenics received a deficiency letter from the Staff notifying it that for the last 30 consecutive business days prior to December 18, 2018, the market value of its listed securities were less than \$35 million, which does not meet the requirement for continued listing on The Nasdaq Capital Market under Nasdaq Listing Rule 5550(b)(2) (Rule 5550(b)(2)).
+In accordance with Nasdaq Listing Rule 5810(c)(3)(C), Nasdaq provided Histogenics until June 17, 2019 to regain compliance with Rule 5550(b)(2).
+On June 19, 2019, Histogenics received a letter (the June Letter) from the Staff notifying Histogenics that it had failed to regain compliance with Rule 5550(b)(2) and that such compliance failure serves as an additional basis for delisting Histogenics' common stock from The Nasdaq Capital Market.
+The June Letter also noted that such letter served as formal notification that the Panel will consider the failure to regain compliance with Rule 5550(b)(2)in its decision regarding Histogenics' continued listing on The Nasdaq Capital Market, and that Histogenics should present its views with respect to this additional compliance deficiency to the Panel in writing no later than June 26, 2019, which Histogenics did on June 26, 2019.